 Failure to comply with this code will result in a failing (E) grade in this course.
-Breaching the code will not be tolerated and will be dealt with strictly and swiftly.
 If you are unsure if what you are doing would constitute breaking the code, contact the instructor.
 For example, working as a group in lab is a good way to bounce ideas and learn from each other.
 However, each student still needs to turn in their own individual work and come to their own justifiable conclusions.